 Collocations are words that usually go together.
 When learning a phrasal verb, it's a good idea to remember a few typical collocations for that verb.
-You will sound natural in English by using those collocations as that's the way native speaker use that verb.
+You will sound natural in English by using those collocations as that's the way native speakers use that verb.

-Collocations with give up
+collocations with give up

 - I've decided to give up smoking.

 - He put on a lot of weight when he gave up tennis.

 - The first funerals are held for those killed in the earthquake as officials give up hope of finding anyone else alive.

 - Let's put off the meeting until Monday.

 - They decided to put the decision off.